EGaraldi/corecon/paper/paper.md

 `CoReCon` is written as a Python module in order to provide portability, ease of installation and use, and to reach the large community of researchers using Python.
-Additionally, we put effort into building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete.
+Additionally, we put effort into building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete in its content.

 The `CoReCon` module is able to read two different data layouts, and internally transforms them into the frontend data format exposed to the user.
-This choice is dictated to reduce the workload while entering data with different features.
-In particular, one of the two data formats is devised to minimize the redundancy of information to be inserted by the researcher when the independent variables have a grid-like structure (potentially with holes).

 The module also includes simple utility functions that can transform the available data in commonly-used ways.
 For instance, selecting only the constraint on a specific physical quantity, in a user-defined redshift range, or transforming their layout to be ready-to-plot using the `matplotlib` Python module.